 My eBay name is ab_art to this day because my plan was to sell my artwork on there.
 Unfortunately no one was buying.
 I turned to dolls, and that turned into my home-based business.
 I have always regretted giving up my art career, however.
 I also feel like I still don't really know what I'm doing, business-wise, even after 20+ years.
 I wanted to learn about running a business like a professional without actually having to go back to school and pay for another degree.
 So much of my business practices are pieced together because I learned one thing here and another there, always under a desperate timeline trying to raise quick cash.

 I want to say here how much I love online courses and the people who teach them.
 They are a democratizing force in an increasingly unequal society.
-I've been taking courses constantly for a little over a year now and I've spent about $5000, far less than even a community college degree would cost.
+I've been taking courses constantly for a little over a year now and I've spent about $5000 (more than half of which was on tech, like buying my domain name), far less than even a community college degree would cost.
 I've learned so much I am putting together my own series of courses.
 Sign up here to be notified when those are live; the first one, on how to quickly make income when you need it like I did after Jerry's accident, should be released in the next couple weeks.

 So, I read Lloyd's book and took his course.
 I do recommend it if you're an artist.
 Lloyd provides a ton of value for free or for a very low cost.
 He does all kinds of live calls and really holds your hand through the technology aspect, which is where I'm weakest.
 I'm sure I disappoint Lloyd because he's always asking about my art business and I never have done much with it.
 I did start a Facebook page and Shopify site and email list but it's been really slow to take off, mainly because I don't spend much time on it or marketing it.
 You can find out more about my art and get some free artwork here.